Overton's

 I have a commitment to service, not to sales.
 It takes a certain mentality to be a good salesman, and I for one don't like that sort of pressure atmosphere.
 Those large selling dealers?
 In most cases I feel sorry for them.
 They could sell out, get a better paying job in the IT industry, and sleep at night.

-On these pages, and this site, you will find the definitive source for:
+Elsewhere on this site, you will find the definitive source for:

 PARTS